 GCCS is a secured building accessible only through locked doors via key or magnetic key cards provided to RMSC and GCCS staff.
-GCCS visitors must announce their arrival at the locked GCCS entrance door (equipped with a closed-circuit TV) and are buzzed in with the expectation of signing into the Main Office.
+GCCS visitors must announce their arrival at the locked

+GCCS entrance door (equipped with a cloud-based, recordable camera) and are buzzed in with the expectation of signing into the Main Office.
 Signs are posted to direct visitors to the Main Office which is a direct pathway from the front entrance.
 GCCS and RMSC staff have been instructed and trained to ask unfamiliar persons if they can be assisted and are escorted to the Main Office when necessary.
-Visitors are announced by telephone to the classroom teacher before being escorted to the classroom by school personnel.
+Visitors must log their reason for visitation in the Main Office and receive a visitor badge before they are announced by phone to the classroom teacher.
+Visitors are escorted to the classroom by school personnel when necessary.
+If visitors do not sign into the office, the School Director or their designee is notified and then responds to the visitor immediately.